 What type of trial is in your best interest?

 The United States court system has two different types of trials: bench trials and jury trials.
-It is important to trial strategy to know the risks and benefits of each.
+It is essential to trial strategy to know the risks and benefits of each.
 Making the wrong choice could be the difference between being convicted and being found not guilty or even going to prison or not.
 It is that important.
 That is why it is best to have the assistance of a criminal defense attorney when making this decision.

-The drawback to a bench trial is that there is only one decision maker.
-There is a reason for the saying “two heads are better than one”.
-It is often wise to have multiple decision makers so that the final decision is a consensus – bench trials do not offer that.
+The drawback to a bench trial is that there is only one decision-maker.
+There is a reason for the saying “two heads are better than one.”
+It is often wise to have multiple decision-makers so that the final decision is a consensus – bench trials do not offer that.

 Consult a Michigan Criminal Defense Attorney